 Liz Magic Laser is showing her video work, Kiss and Cry, in Against the Romance of Community at The Swiss Institute, New York.
 “Against the Romance of Community is an exhibition of artworks focused on social dynamics, as well as the rhetoric, images and processes that organize or influence group behavior.”
 Reads a synopsis of the exhibition.
-The show is on view from September 22-October 23.
+The show is on view from September 22nd—October 23rd, 2016.

-Emily Nimptsch has written about Jeff Zilm’s exhibition at VSF, Relics of the Epoch.
-“Like the hazy droning sound outside” writes Nimpstch about Zilm’s work in the VSF sound corridor’s relationship to the paintings in the Relics of the Epoch, “these patterns might represent the fuzziness of memory or how we try to alter and erase parts of our histories.”
+Emily Nimptsch has written about Jeff Zilm’s exhibition, Relics of the Epoch.
+“Like the hazy droning sound outside,” writes Nimpstch about Zilm’s work in the VSF sound corridor in relationship to the paintings in the exhibition, “these patterns might represent the fuzziness of memory or how we try to alter and erase parts of our histories.”
 Read the full review here.

-Ezhra Jean Black has written a thorough review of VSF’s group exhibition, GRIND, curated by Joshua Nathanson, for Artillery magazine.
-GRIND, writes Black, is a “slow/fast, flashing/slashing, burn/brew of a show,” in which “Nathanson seems to have filtered the dystopic urban/suburban mental and physical actuality of Los Angeles through a kind of anti-flâneur sensibility, or possibly a somewhat better conditioned flâneur of the gutter.”
+Ezhra Jean Black has written a thorough review of GRIND, curated by Joshua Nathanson, for Artillery Magazine.
+GRIND, writes Black, is a, “slow/fast, flashing/slashing, burn/brew of a show,” in which, “Nathanson seems to have filtered the dystopic urban/suburban mental and physical actuality of Los Angeles through a kind of anti-flâneur sensibility, or possibly a somewhat better conditioned flâneur of the gutter.”
 Read the full review here.

-Christopher Knight has reviewed VSF’s group exhibition, GRIND, curated by Joshua Nathanson, in the Los Angeles Times. ““Grind,” writes Knight, “is among the more discerning of the group exhibitions that proliferate in galleries during the summer.”
+Christopher Knight has reviewed the group exhibition, GRIND, curated by Joshua Nathanson, in the Los Angeles Times. “‘Grind’, writes Knight, “is among the more discerning of the group exhibitions that proliferate in galleries during the summer.”